 Plot Summary

 Chie Kasahara describes her childhood in a suburban development of identical houses.
 Her father, a wealthy but philandering car salesman, largely ignored his family.
-His one act of paternal warmth: a paper-cup string phone strung between his room and Chie’s for nighttime conversations.
+He made one act of paternal warmth.
+He strung a paper-cup string phone between his room and Chie's for nighttime conversations.

-One night, talking on the string phone, her father’s voice went incoherent.
-A strange rustling.
-Minutes later, the house next door, belonging to the Matsue family, burst into flames.
-Mrs. Matsue was found dead in her closet.
-Ruled suicide.
+One night, on the string phone, her father's voice went incoherent.
+A strange rustling followed.
+Minutes later, the house next door burst into flames.
+It belonged to the Matsue family.
+Searchers found Mrs. Matsue dead in her closet.
+The ruling was suicide.

 Her father became withdrawn, divorced, left his family a fortune, and disappeared.
-Years later, Chie tests the string phone and realizes the string is far too long for the distance between two adjacent rooms.
+Years later, Chie tests the string phone.
+The string is far too long for two adjacent rooms.
 Pulled taut, it reaches the tatami room of the Matsue house.

-Chie concludes her father used the string phone to fake an alibi, climbed through a window, murdered Mrs. Matsue, and set the fire.
+Chie concludes that her father used the string phone to fake an alibi.
+He climbed through a window, murdered Mrs. Matsue, and set the fire.

 Literary Analysis

-The string phone is a precisely selected symbol: the most innocent possible childhood object, an artifact of parental tenderness, repurposed into a tool of deception.
-Kasahara used his daughter’s fear of the dark and her need for comfort to establish an alibi for himself, whether or not that alibi was for what Chie believes it was for.
+The string phone is a precisely selected symbol.
+It is the most innocent childhood object and an artifact of parental tenderness.
+The book turns it into a tool of deception.
+Kasahara used his daughter's fear of the dark and her need for comfort.
+He built an alibi from it.
+The alibi may not cover what Chie believes it covers.

-The identical clone houses in the suburban development represent the same logic as the mass-produced Tsuhara house: uniform exteriors, fractured interiors.
-Everyone in these identical houses is living through something nobody else can see.
+The identical clone houses carry the same logic as the mass-produced Tsuhara house.
+The exteriors are uniform and the interiors are fractured.
+Everyone in these identical houses lives through something nobody else can see.

 Connective Tissue

-Kurihara’s resolution of Chie’s theory is that she had the facts right but the conclusion wrong.
-Her father was not murdering Mrs. Matsue from the adjoining room.
-He was in Mrs. Matsue’s house because they were having an affair.
-The rustling incoherence Chie heard through the string phone was Kasahara discovering his mistress’s suicide note and her dead body, and panicking.
+Kurihara resolves Chie's theory.
+She had the facts right and the conclusion wrong.
+Her father did not murder Mrs. Matsue from the adjoining room.
+He was in Mrs. Matsue's house, because they had an affair.
+Chie heard the rustling incoherence through the string phone.
+That was Kasahara as he found his mistress's suicide note and her dead body, and panicked.

-Kasahara’s subsequent withdrawal and suicide (in a sealed room, with a strange doll and a photo of Naruki) is the direct aftermath of File 7: devastated by the death of his illegitimate son through the hands of people he could not stop, Kasahara sealed the shrine room (the “heart”) of his own house in a gesture of mutual destruction against the cult’s fiction, and then killed himself.
+Kasahara then withdrew from his family.
+He died in a sealed room, with a strange doll and a photo of Naruki.
+That is the direct aftermath of File 7.
+The death of his illegitimate son devastated him, and he could not stop the people who did it.
+He sealed the shrine room, the "heart" of his own house, against the cult's fiction.
+Then he killed himself.

 File 9: Footsteps to Murder